speeps/StakeholderScore/assessment.md

 A Stakeholder is a person, group, or place (e.g. the environment) that has a stake in how a company or organization performs, either in how the company affects them or on how they affect the company.
 While you may represent many different stakeholders of this company, we're going to ask you to complete the survey from one perspective at a time - as best you can.

-*Feel free to skip any question that you feel does not apply to you as a representative of your stakeholder.
+*Feel free to skip any question that you feel does not apply to you as a representative of your stakeholder group.

 3) *Which of the following best describes your relationship to the company or the perspective from which you will be completing this survey?*